60-Second Summary

 In fact, 80 percent of customers are more likely to buy when brands offer personalized experiences.

-You can ensure your outreach messaging corresponds to that email copy and landing pages.
+You can ensure your outreach messaging aligns with the email copy and landing pages.

 Here’s another example: If a lead visited your CRM Integrations page, they’re likely interested in whether or not your product works with their favored CRM.